6. Policy Search

 We’ve covered the complete SimOptDecisions workflow:

-1. Define the problem with types (Config, SOW, State, Action, Policy)
+1. Define the problem with types (Config, Scenario, State, Action, Policy)

 2. Implement physics (depth-damage, elevation cost)

-3. Write callbacks (initialize, time_axis, get_action, run_timestep, finalize)
+3. Write callbacks (initialize, time_axis, get_action, run_timestep, compute_outcome)

 4. Run simulations with simulate()